-When EMS manages FortiClient, you can select to use a FortiManager device for FortiClient software and signature updates.
+When EMS manages FortiClient, you can select to use a FortiManager or Micro-FortiGuard Server for FortiClient device for FortiClient software and signature updates.
 When configuring the profile using EMS, select Use FortiManager for client software/signature updates to enable the feature, and enter the IP address of your FortiManager device.
-You can select to failover to FDN when FortiManager is unavailable.
+You can select to failover to FDN when FortiManager or Micro-FortiGuard Server for FortiClient is unavailable.